Friday May 23, 2025

 The conversation offered a blueprint: build resilience through strategic alignment of government and private tools, invest in global trade needs that align with Canada’s export strengths, and ensure Canada has a strategic, integrated trade strategy.
 It’s a call for Canada to not just weather the volatility of U.S. trade markets, but to lead in shaping a more competitive, resilient economy.

-Bruce is president of the Ivey Foundation, an Adjunct Professor at the School of Policy Studies, Queen’s University, and a Board director of several organizations including the new Canadian Institute for Clean Growth and Climate Change.
-He is a former Director of the Independent Electricity System Operator, the Ontario Power Authority, the Ontario Trillium Foundation and many others.
-He is a founding Advisory Board member of Canada’s Ecofiscal Commission, an Advisory Board member of the Canadian Energy Research Institute and visiting faculty at the University of Oxford Social Finance Programme.
+Bruce Lourie is President of the Ivey Foundation and Professor of Practice, Trottier Institute for Sustainability in Engineering and Design, McGill University.
+He serves on several boards, including the Canadian Institute for Clean Growth and Climate Change, and has held leadership roles with the Independent Electricity System Operator, Ontario Power Authority, and Ontario Trillium Foundation.
+He is a founding advisor to Canada’s Ecofiscal Commission and has served with the Canadian Energy Research Institute and the University of Oxford’s Social Finance Programme.

 Bentley Allan, PhD, is a Transition Pathway Principal and Vice-President, Future Economy at the Transition Accelerator, as well as an Associate Professor of Political Science at Johns Hopkins University.
 Dr. Allan is an award-winning scholar who has written on the dynamics of international order, science and politics, climate policy, and the political economy of decarbonization.
 He provides regular advice to government and industry on geopolitics, industrial strategy, and policy.